 Who doesn’t love pumpkin pie?
 Piled high with whipped cream, it is the symbol of autumn.
 Try this one at your next gathering:

-½ c dry milk powderhoneysales
+½ c dry milk powder

 ½ tsp ground ginger